srihari2408/Docker-Deployment/README.md

 - Pickling the file
 - Creating the API using the Flask Web Framework
 - Testing the API using POST MAN
+- Creating an interface using FLASGGER
+- Installing Docker
+-